 As your baby enters the last few months of infancy, so much is happening!
 Not only are most babies able to sleep through the night at this point but they also may start to nap less as they engage more with their environments.

-Between eight and twelve months, many babies will pull to stand and might even take their first steps, so it’s important to make sure your home is thorough “baby proofed” so that they can enjoy their budding independence and freedom safely!
+Between eight and twelve months, many babies will pull to stand and might even take their first steps, so it’s important to make sure your home is thoroughly “baby proofed” so that they can enjoy their budding independence and freedom safely!
 Language tends to morph from babbling to true consonant-vowel combinations like “mama” or “dada,” and many infants will say things like “uh oh” when they drop a toy.

 Babies at this stage are very curious.
 They like to shake, bang and throw things and start to mimic proper use of objects like cups, hairbrushes, or phones.
 They also begin wanting to self-feed a little bit, and while most of their early attempts end with food on the floor, their clothes or in their hair, it’s exciting to watch how quickly a baby’s dexterity develops.